< Previous standard ^ Up a level ^ Next standard >

 This standard is intended to facilitate the application of the ISO 31000 risk management guidelines to identity management, supporting or supplementing various identity management standards.

-It will apply the ISO 31000 risk management process to establish the context and assess risk, suggesting some risk scenarios for the processes and implementations involving identity-related risk.
+It applies the ISO 31000:2018 risk management process to establish the context and assess risk, suggesting some risk scenarios for the processes and implementations involving identity-related risk.

 Scope of the standard

-The standard will apply to the assessment, specifically, of risks associated with processes and services that rely on or are related to identity management.
-It will not include risks arising generally from delivery, technology or security.
-It will be used in conjunction with other standards concerning controls for identity information.
+The standard applies to the assessment, specifically, of risks associated with ‘services and transactions’ that rely on or are related to identity management, excluding risks arising generally from delivery, technology or security.
+It can be used in conjunction with other standards concerning controls to protect identity information.

 Content of the standard